 Level 1: Level one certification is for those who tow very basic or “light-duty” loads.
 To receive level one certification, you need at least 90 days of tow truck experience.
 Then, you must pass a level one certification 100 question test.

 Level 2: Level two certification is for those who will be towing medium to heavy duty loads.
 To get this certification, you must have a CDL and one year of experience as a recovery operator.
 The certification test for level two operators includes a written theoretical knowledge test and an oral situational test.

 Level 3: After you have obtained your level one and level two certifications, you can get certified as a heavy recovery specialist.
 You must have two years of professional experience as well as any endorsements you might need, such as the H endorsement which allows you to operate a vehicle containing hazardous materials.
 The test is similar to the level two test, as it also asks theoretical and situational questions.

 Even if you have certifications proving you know how to tow different loads, that doesn’t always mean that you understand how to tow loads safely.
 Operating a tow truck involves many different hazards that you should be prepared for.
 According to NIOSH, the number of deaths in the towing industry was fifteen times the rate for other U.S. private industries.

-Hard Hat Training’s OSHA-compliant Tow Truck Safety Training teaches you what to look for during your pre-shift inspection, how to operate safely, and what common hazards you should watch out for.
+Hard Hat Training’s OSHA Aligned Tow Truck Safety Training teaches you what to look for during your pre-shift inspection, how to operate safely, and what common hazards you should watch out for.

 Good luck, and stay safe!